Frontalis Muscle Fibrosis

 Blood Supply

-• Laterally, it is supplied by the frontal branch of the superficial temporal artery (from the external carotid system) CEConnection for Nursing.
+• Laterally, it is supplied by the frontal branch of the superficial temporal (from the external carotid system) CEConnection for Nursing.

 Nerve Supply